delta-hq/l2-lxp-liquidity-reward/README.md

 Please submit your Contract Addresses and Pool Addresses through this [Form](https://forms.gle/DJ2975hZwhz32t5r6).

 ### Adapter Example
 In this repo there is adapter example.
-Chto get data positions from the subrgaph and calculate the TVL by users.
+This adapter is charged to get data positions from the subrgaph and calculate the TVL by users.
 The main scripts is generating a output as CSV file.

 [Adapter Example](adapters/example/dex/src/index.ts)